AvirukBasak/shsc-lang/docs/LanguageDocs.md

 The procedure name (`procname`) should be a valid identifier.

 ### Entry point
-Program execution starts at `main::main`, i.e., the main procedure of the main module.
+Program execution starts at `main:main`, i.e., the main procedure of the main module.

 ### Naming collision
 If there is a naming collision between procedures in the same module, the runtime will raise an error and stop execution.